HEMANGIOBLASTOMA

 Outlook

-Long-term problems are rare following effective hemangioblastoma treatment.
-Upon successfully removing or eliminating the tumor, your symptoms should go away.
-However, long-term issues can arise if a hemangioblastoma has developed and injured nerves.
-You should discuss this with your Southwest Scoliosis and Spine Institute doctor to determine what it could signify for you and what you can do to lessen its effect on your quality of life.
-It’s crucial to get routine examinations after hemangioblastoma treatment.
-Your doctor can keep an eye out for the growth of fresh tumors or the return of a tumor that wasn’t entirely removed or eradicated.
-Talk to your doctor as soon as you start experiencing any strange symptoms.
-Your doctor at Southwest Scoliosis and Spine Institute can identify the root issue and suggest a strategy to provide a remedy.
+Long-term problems rarely occur after effective hemangioblastoma treatment.
+When the tumor is successfully removed or eliminated, your symptoms typically disappear.
+However, long-term issues may develop if a hemangioblastoma grows and damages nerves.
+Discuss this with your Southwest Scoliosis and Spine Institute doctor to understand what it means for you and how to reduce its impact on your quality of life.
+Regular checkups are essential after hemangioblastoma treatment.
+Your doctor monitors for new tumor growth or the return of a tumor not fully removed or eliminated.
+Contact your doctor immediately if you experience any unusual symptoms.
+Your doctor at Southwest Scoliosis and Spine Institute identifies the root cause and recommends a plan to address it.

 Southwest Scoliosis and Spine Institute Specializes in Performing Complex Spine Surgery